 Welcome to Carol Canning's Crazy Tomato Adventure

-Please check the 2014 starts page to see what is available.
+Check out the 2014 Starts page to see what starts

-2013 was cooler so my crop was later, mostly in September.
+2013 was cooler.
 There was still plenty of tomatoes, just later in the season, mostly in September.

 I grew a lot of bicolored, green, white, gold and orange tomaotes and they were delicious, especially the Orange Russian 117 and Marvel Stripe.
 The Chile Verde and Aunt Ruby's German Green makes the best salsa with it's earthy, citrus undertones and beautiful lime green color.
 The white, gold and orange varieties are as sweet as they are beautiful.
 They adorned my homemade pizzas and made for some awesome sorbet.
 I have a bunch of seeded and peeled fruit in my freezer for my midwinter Bruschetta cravings.